sumukhveeramalla/Restaurant-Slot-Booking-System/README.md

 # Restaurant-Slot-Booking-System
-This project is to create a website which aims to give a platform for restaurants and users to book a table for them
+This project is to create a website which aims to give a platform for users to book a table for them in their  favourite restaurant.